-- Non-traceability of beneficiaries due to incomplete addresses and migration and incomplete database (lack of CNIC and non-registration of all family members). - Card delivery challenges due to migration of the recipients and weak communication and awareness strategy. - Lack of a sufficient number of hospitals to provide indoor treatments. - Poor and marginalised segments mostly lack proper information on how to be enroled in the programme and utilise health services.
+- Non-traceability of beneficiaries due to incomplete addresses and migration and incomplete database (lack of CNIC and non-registration of all family members). - Card delivery challenges due to migration of the recipients and weak communication & awareness strategy.

+- Lack of a sufficient number of hospitals to provide indoor treatments. - Poor and marginalized segments mostly lack proper information on how to be enrolled in the program and utilize health services.

-Our previous analysis of BISP's Waseela-e-Sehat Programme (WeS) found alarming findings: the utilisation rate was below 1 percent.
-A lack of awareness was the critical reason for not utilising health insurance services.
+Our previous analysis of BISP's Waseela-e-Sehat Program (WeS) found alarming findings: the utilization rate was below 1%.
+A lack of awareness was the critical reason for not utilizing health insurance services.
 Many beneficiaries considered that they would get cash instead of using the health card.
 There was no reliable information center to guide the beneficiaries despite BISP's Tehsil offices in the area; however, they were not properly trained to guide the beneficiaries.
 Another constraint was the lack of OPD facility in the health insurance card.
 OPD is quite essential in reducing catastrophic health expenses.
-The 2017-18 NHA report suggests that around 78 percent of the population used health facilities for outpatient, 8 percent used in-patient facilities, 5 percent used delivery, and 11 percent used self-medication.
+The 2017-18 NHA report suggests that around 78% of the population used health facilities for outpatient, 8% used in-patient facilities, 5% used delivery, and 11% used self-medication.